ssbc/docs/desirable-properties-for-a-secure-channel.md

 14. unauthorized client cannot learn server key.
 15. unauthorized client cannot confirm server key

+---

+16. man in the middle cannot learn or confirm client or server keys

 ## requirements

 how to achieve the above properties